The Scheme: payments: expenditure by certain businesses on their own property - 'own-build'

 You should also note particularly that SI2005/2045 reg 22 applies to ‘businesses’ as specifically described at FA04/s59(1)(l).
 This regulation does not apply to, for example, public offices and local authorities.

 It is important to note that it is the payment that is exempted by SI2005/2045 reg 22.
 It does not exempt the business itself, nor does it exempt the construction contract.

 Examples of payments made by Deemed Contractor businesses for construction operations, that are exempted under SI2005/2045 reg 22.

-- A retailer commissions the building of a new shop/store, or the refurbishment of a shop/store, to be used for the purpose of the business.
+A business commissions the building of a new factory/industrial plant, or the extension/alteration of an existing factory/industrial plant, to be solely used for the purpose of that business.

-- A company commissions the building of new office accommodation or refurbishment of office accommodation, to be used for the purpose of the business.
+A Company commissions the building of new office accommodation, or the refurbishment of existing office accommodation, which is to be used for the purpose of that Company’s business.

-- A business commissions the building of a new factory/industrial plant, or extension/alteration of an existing factory/industrial plant to be used for the purpose of the business.
+A retailer commissions the building of a new shop/store, or the refurbishment of an existing shop/store, to be solely used for the purpose of their business.

 What ‘Deemed’ contractor payments are not exempted by Reg 22?

 SI2005/2045 Reg 22 allows ‘deemed’ contractors to exempt construction payments but only ‘in respect of construction operations relating to property used for the purposes of the business of that person.’
 This regulation also goes on to state that ‘the property is not used for the purposes of the business of a person if it is for sale or let’ (except where purely incidental), ‘or is held as an investment by that person’.

 The Scheme must therefore be applied to expenditure for construction work on any of the following types of property: